ka-chang/StateLegiscraper/README.md

 ## Mission

-The mission of StateLegiscraper is to build and make accessible text corpora of political, social, and scholarly significance that can build greater public transparency and academic knowledge about public policymaking and state-level politics.
+The mission of StateLegiscraper is to make accessible text corpora of political, social, and scholarly significance that can build greater public transparency and academic knowledge about public policymaking and state-level politics.

 ## Project Objective